Book of Common Prayer (1552): Baptism

+Ordinal

 After 1553

 Edward VI died in 1553 and was succeeded by Mary I, who was determined to restore England to Roman Catholicism.
 With her accession in July 1553, the BCP was discontinued.
 However, it was in official use for about a year, until it lost legal status with the First Statute of Repeal.
 As soon as she could do so, Mary restored union with Rome.
 The Latin Mass was re-established, altars, roods and statues of saints were reinstated in an attempt to restore the English Church to its Roman affiliation.
+Worship according to the 1552 prayer book was relegated to secret meetings and a few Scottish parishes.
 Cranmer was punished for his work in the English Reformation by being burned at the stake on 21 March 1556.
 Nevertheless, the prayer book was to survive.

 Hundreds of English Protestants fled into exile, establishing an English church in Frankfurt am Main.
 A bitter and very public dispute ensued between those, such as Edmund Grindal and Richard Cox, who wished to preserve in exile the exact form of worship of the 1552 Prayer Book, and those, such as John Knox the minister of the congregation, who regarded that book as still partially tainted with compromise (see Troubles at Frankfurt).
 Eventually, in 1555, the civil authorities expelled Knox and his supporters to Geneva, where they adopted a new prayer book, The Form of Prayers, which derived principally from Calvin's French-language La Forme des Prières.
 Consequently, when the accession of Elizabeth I re-asserted the dominance of the Reformed Church of England, there remained a significant body of more Protestant believers who were nevertheless hostile to the Book of Common Prayer.
 John Knox took The Form of Prayers with him to Scotland, where it formed the basis of the Scottish Book of Common Order.

 Mary I was succeeded as queen by her Protestant half-sister, Elizabeth I. Elizabeth reversed Mary's religious policies and re-established the Church of England as a Protestant church.
-As part of the Elizabethan Religious Settlement, the 1552 Book of Common Prayer was revised and reauthorised in 1559.
+As part of the Elizabethan Religious Settlement, the 1552 Book of Common Prayer was revised and reauthorised as the 1559 prayer book.